uabrc/uabrc.github.io/docs/cheaha/migration_overview.md

 1. **Post-Migration Cleanup**
     1. After migration for a batch ends, held jobs will be released.
     1. Compute node availability differs between GPFS 4 and GPFS 5.
 See [below](#gpfs-5-compute-nodes) for more details.

+### General Timeline

+As explained above, the migration can be thought of as a series of, at most, 4-day windows.
+Each window will see one or more community migration(s) performed from start to finish.

+1. Day 0: Community members receive an email notifying them of their impending migration
+1. Day 2: Community members are put on hold and lose access to Cheaha
+1. Day 2-4: Access to Cheaha is restored post-migration
+1. Repeat for the next community

+Due to high variability in file structure and content across users and communities, it's not feasible to predict how long any given community's migration will take.
+Therefore, we cannot give expected dates for when a given group's migration will begin and end as it's solely dependent on migrations of prior groups.
+Here are some dates to remember though:

+- **Monday, October 6**: Initial announcement concerning the migration is sent to the Cheaha userbase
+- **Wednesday, October 8**: Notification of impending migration sent to members of community 1
+- **Friday, October 10**: Migration for community 1 begins

 ## GPFS 5 Data Tiering